What does Constantine mean?

-Constantine \c(o)-nsta-ntine, con-stan-tine\ as a boy's name (also used as girl's name Constantine), is pronounced KAHN-stan-teen.
+Constantine [con-stan-tine] as a boys' name (also used less commonly as girls' name Constantine) is pronounced KAHN-stan-teen.
 It is of Latin origin, and the meaning of Constantine is "constant, steadfast".
 From Constantinus, which is derived from Constans.
-The form Constant was popular among the Puritans as a virtue name.
+The form Constant was a popular Puritan virtue name.
 Constantine the Great, the fourth-century emperor, made Christianity the official state religion of the Roman Empire.
 Constantine was also the name of 11 Byzantine emperors, a royal name in Greece, and the name of three kings of medieval Scotland, where it is used as an anglicized form of Conn (Gaelic).
 The Russian czars, in a bid to legitimize Russia as the new home of Orthodoxy, also used the name.

 Affiliated boy name: Costas.Creative forms: